French Golf holidays: golf par excellence

 As everybody knows, apart from the golf courses, France has some spectacular scenery, wide-open acres of countryside, long sandy beaches and historic towns.
 With a population density roughly a third of the UK, there is also plenty of time and space to relax and take it all in.

-When it comes to cuisine France is pretty well unmatched in Europe, every region has its own specialities, so there are always new delicacies to discover.
+When it comes to cuisine, every region of France has its own specialities, so there are always new delicacies to discover.
 Need we add that there are some rather fine wines on offer too?

 The North of France is very accessible via the tunnel and ferry ports along the South coast of England.
 Travelling over with your golf clubs in your car is very easy, allows you to take as much as you want with you - and to bring back even more!

 Hardelot and Le Touquet are two of the most popular spots due to their location just an hour from Calais and have built up a very regular British golfing clientele over the years.

 There are some very good (and often overlooked) French golf destinations inland too: Arras and Lille have some great private golf clubs to play.
 Although with plenty of members some courses can be tricky to access at weekends.
 The trick is to come over in July and August when all the golf club members are away at the coast...